CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 ````
 $ crypt4gh -h
 ````
-or if you prefer the latest sources from Github:
+or if you prefer the latest sources from GitHub:

 ```
 pip install -r crypt4gh/requirements.txt